A Buyer’s Guide To All The Different Coffee Keepers Out There

 Pros: Convenient, many varieties and flavors, including teas, hot cocoas, no mess

-Cons: Their main components difficult to recycle, K-Cups may be viewed by some as a wasteful landfill-filler.
+Cons: Their main components are difficult to recycle, and K-Cups may be viewed by some as a wasteful landfill filler.
 Fortunately, there are options to enjoy your coffee and not feel guilty contributing to this problem.

 Moreover, K-Cups lend themselves to their next most popular option and that is the refillable K-Cups.
 There are a variety of brands and styles to fit whatever machine you’ve got your eye on (some of them are quite colorful too) and can be a big help with being better for the environment.

 Since you just fill each cup with the grounds of your choice; there is nothing to throw away later (since used grounds break down easily on their own or can be used as compost for all you earth-savvy types out there.) plus they can help you put more money in your wallet too, since a standard bag of coffee will last a lot longer making coffee with these refillable.